nicholaswmin/dyno/README.md

 }, { threads: 2 })

 if (process.env.IS_PRIMARY) {
-  // code in this block runs only in the main process
+  // code in this block runs only in the primary/main process

   console.log('done')
   // 'done'